 - The RAY Fellowship does not provide housing.
 Each fellow is responsible for their own living arrangements.
 Our current and previous fellows may be able to share tips on securing housing for specific areas.

-- No, we require all RAY Fellows start in Mid-September so they can attend the orientation retreat as a full cohort in November.
+- No, we require all RAY Fellows start in Mid-Summer so they can attend the orientation retreat as a full cohort in the Fall.

 Does the RAY Fellowship Program support internships?